 The orchestra has also been commissioned on several occasions by The Morgan Library and Museum, the home of one of the most important music archives in the world.
 In 2016, the Morgan Library showcased the orchestra in collaboration with an exhibition on Rome, and invited Maestro Di Vittorio to compose a free transcription based on Liszt’s Fountains of Villa d’Este for piano.
 Di Vittorio’s own La Villa d’Este a Tivoli received much attention at the premiere, and was then entered into the Morgan’s music archive.

 In 2017, the orchestra founded the New York Conducting Workshop, and now in its second year, the program includes staff conductors Maestros John Farrer (Conductors Guild), Dirk Brossé (Chamber Orchestra of Philadelphia) and Toshiyuki Shimada (Yale University Symphony Orchestra).

-Chamber Orchestra of New York celebrated its 10th Anniversary Season in 2017/2018 with an opening concert at Zankel Hall on October 28, 2017.
-It’s 2018/2019 Season will highlight the launch of an Education Program for New York City Public Schools, and its 12th Season 2019/2020 concluded the third of three new albums for Naxos Records – thereby completing seven albums in just twelve seasons.
+Chamber Orchestra of New York celebrated its 10th Anniversary Season in 2017/2018 with an opening concert at Carnegie Hall’s Zankel Hall on October 28, 2017.
+Its 2018/2019 Season launched its Maestro Juniors Education Program for New York City Public Schools, and its 12th Season 2019/2020 concluded the third of three new albums for Naxos Records – thereby completing seven albums in just twelve seasons.
 The orchestra also made its Brooklyn Academy of Music (BAM) Opera House debut in collaboration with St. Petersburg Ballet (Russia) for Tchaikovsky’s Swan Lake.